foo-software/lighthouse-check-orb/README.md

 ## Parameters

-You can choose from two ways of running audits - "locally" in a dockerized environment (by default) or remotely via the [Automated Lighthouse Check](https://www.automated-lighthouse-check.com) API.
-For directions about how to run remotely see the [Automated Lighthouse Check API Usage](#usage-automated-lighthouse-check-api) section.
+You can choose from two ways of running audits - "locally" in a dockerized environment (by default) or remotely via the [Foo's Automated Lighthouse Check](https://www.foo.software/lighthouse) API.
+For directions about how to run remotely see the [Foo API Usage](#usage-foo-api) section.
 We denote which options are available to a run type with the `Run Type` values of either `local`, `remote`, or `both` respectively.

 <table>
   <tr>